 In practice, one of the worst problems in creating a low-carbon society seems to be a lack of versatile specialists who could act as bridges between ideal ambitions and complex practices.

-For example, on the field of European land use planning and management one of the most important challenges is to reconcile land use practices with environmental concerns.
-It is a challenge which involves various policy levels and different sectors, not forgetting local sentiments at grassroots level.
+For example, on the field of European land use planning and management, one of the most important challenges is to reconcile land use practices with environmental concerns.
+It is a challenge which involves various policy levels and different sectors, not forgetting local sentiments at the grassroots level.

 Monitoring and mediating the negative environmental consequences of land use while sustaining the production of essential resources is a major priority of policy-makers.

-Vast numbers of strategies, agendas and directives have been produced for advising national, regional and local levels to make land use planning and management decisions which would consider different viewpoints, goals and endeavors of stakeholders.
+Vast numbers of strategies, agendas and directives have been produced for advising national, regional and local levels to make land use planning and management decisions which would consider different viewpoints, goals and endeavours of stakeholders.

 Special concern has been attended for improving the information flow between policy-makers and citizens when focusing on land use issues.

 Even if numbers of methods and environmental tools have been devised for analyzing environmental change, the relationship between people and their environments is complex and this has caused local and regional conflicts between different land use practices.

-According future scenarios and national strategies a lot of new environmental specialist are and will be needed on all fields of operation.
+According to future scenarios and national strategies, a lot of new environmental specialists are and will be needed in all fields of operation.

 Study plans and career roadmaps for environmental specialist have already been created, but an educational deficit is still evident.
 The problem is that educational sector does not have a straight relation to a real working life, especially to business life, which would be the best concerned to mentor and direct the educational structures.

-A close co-operation between working life and education and working life based precision issues as threads of study programmes would be way to train environmental specialist who would be able to respond to challenges of land use issues and, broadly, to challenges of a low carbon society.
+A close co-operation between working life and education and working life-based precision issues as threads of study programmes would be a way to train environmental specialist who would be able to respond to challenges of land use issues and, broadly, to challenges of a low-carbon society.